 UNITe develops future sites to be operated by it, in the long term, based on the notion of sustainable, locally-rooted investment and installation.
 The energy produced is local, sustainable energy and the positive impact of the economic benefits is enjoyed by everyone during the construction phase and the operational phase.

-UNITe identifies sites suitable for hydropower or photovoltaic facilities, and oversees the entire process, from development through to commissioning and operation of the facilities.
+UNITe identifies sites suitable for hydropower or photovoltaic facilities, an average of around sixty new projects per year, and oversees the entire process, from development through to commissioning and operation of the facilities.

 UNITe is currently involved in various stages of development of numerous projects.
 The development of a project takes several years to complete.
 For example, we usually allow for a period of 5 years between identifying a hydropower site and commissioning of the facility.